MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 }
 ```

-The CLI generates a new password for you if you leave out the `--password` option.
+The CLI generates a secure password if you leave out the `--password` option.